 Generally, smoothies do not make an ideal meal replacement unless they contain adequate quantities of all nutrients and food groups.
-If your smoothie has milk, powdered oats or brown rice, and vitamin-packed greens or fruit, it may work.
-The key is to ensure that these ingredients are added in the right ratios to meet the requirements of the intake of a regular meal.
-Unfortunately, most ready-made smoothies or mixes are just as good as sugary snacks or dessert.
+If your smoothie has milk, powdered oats or brown rice,

 If you are stuck in between a whole fruit or vegetable and a smoothie, there are a few things to consider.
 If you cooked the ingredient or ate it in a salad, you may lose the fiber-rich peel depending on preparation methods.
 But if you drink it right away, you will avoid loss of nutrients from heat or air exposure, also known as oxidation.
 However, if you buy a ready-made product from the store, the game totally changes.
 These products often contain additives, stabilizers, and sweeteners — things your body could do without.

 Furthermore, drinking your meals may lead to hunger later on.
 One study found consuming a food source in the beverage form resulted in higher daily energy intake for that day.
-It did not matter if the energy came from protein, fat, or carbohydrates.
-Satiety decreased when food was consumed as a liquid rather than a solid meal.
+It did not matter if the energy came from protein, fat,

 Here is the breakdown: a high-carb food in liquid form resulted in a 12.4 percent rise in caloric intake for the day, while high protein led to a 15 percent increase.
 High-fat liquid intake also yielded a greater intake of 19 percent.3These results are certainly worth considering if you are trying to control your appetite throughout the day.

-What Is In Your Smoothie?
+Know What Is In Your Smoothie

 Smoothies are typically made with a base of milk or yogurt combined with any combination of fruits, vegetables, and flavoring.
 The term “smoothie” is quite broad.
 It can mean a syrupy drink made with full-fat milk or ice cream, artificial coloring, and artificial fruit-flavored syrups.
 It can also mean a blend of kale and almond milk livened up with a twist of lime.
-So before you can judge your smoothie, you need to know what is in it.
-The ingredients make all the difference.
+So before you can

-- Watch the Calories: While smoothies are an amazing way to get your nutrients in a quick and easy form, this seemingly healthy drink can pack in quite a few calories.
+- Watch The Calories: While smoothies are an amazing way to get your nutrients in a quick and easy form, this seemingly healthy drink can pack in quite a few calories.
 Focus on nutrient-dense calories from fresh fruits and vegetables instead of packaged products.

-- Sweet as Candy: Unless you are purposely creating a dessert substitute, go easy on sweetening those smoothies.
+- Sweet As Candy: Unless you are purposely creating a dessert substitute, go easy on sweetening those smoothies.
 Try using a natural sweetener such as fresh fruit, organic honey, or agave.
 It is a good idea to keep an eye on the portion size, too.

-- Natural or Artificial: Using processed foods can damage the nutritional integrity of your smoothies.
+- Natural Or Artificial: Using processed foods can damage the nutritional integrity of your smoothies.
 Common “health foods” like nut milks may be hiding preservatives and sweeteners.
 Your best bet?
 Make your own or carefully read ingredient labels.